OUR Research Scholar Positions

 Additional Summer Requirements

-• Students applying for full-time positions must be enrolled as an undergraduate for the upcoming fall semester, and cannot graduate before December, in order to be eligible to participate.
+• Students applying for full-time positions must be enrolled as an undergraduate for the upcoming fall semester, and cannot graduate before December of the same year, in order to be eligible to participate.

 • Students applying for only part-time positions and enrolled in a summer class who do not graduate before August are eligible to participate.